Substation Relay Protection Training

 National Grid has proposed a comprehensive smart grid demonstration program in the Syracuse area that will serve as a test site for the energy grid of the future and provide hundreds of “clean energy” jobs in upstate New York.

 A smart grid is a network for electricity transmission and distribution systems that uses two-way, state-of-the-art communications, advanced sensors, and specialized computers to improve the efficiency, reliability and safety of electricity delivery and use.
-Smart grids also provide environmental benefits by helping to reduce energy use during peak hours and accommodate distributed generation facilities (such as solar energy) to the grid.
+Smart grids also provide environmental benefits, supporting a green grid approach that helps to reduce energy use during peak hours and accommodate distributed generation facilities (such as solar energy) to the grid.
 The company recently submitted its plan to the New York Public Service Commission (PSC).

-“The backbone of the new, clean energy economy is going to be a reliable smart grid system that will allow customers to better manage their energy use and costs and be compatible with new technology such as home solar energy generators and plug-in hybrid vehicles,” said Tom King, president of National Grid in the U.S. “National Grid is committed to improving its infrastructure to deliver excellent customer service and reliability.
+“The backbone of the new, clean energy economy is going to be a reliable smart grid system that will allow customers to better manage their energy use and costs and be compatible with new technology such as home solar energy generators and plug-in hybrid vehicles,” said Tom King, president of National Grid in the U.S. “National Grid is committed to improving its infrastructure, and has pursued a grid modernization plan for Massachusetts to advance these goals as well, to deliver excellent customer service and reliability.
 This comprehensive smart grid demonstration proposal will test this new system to ensure it will meet the needs of our customers and new clean energy technologies.”

 “National Grid believes that the New York State Energy Plan signals a much needed shift from the reliance on a model in which electricity is generated and controlled centrally,” King said.
 “The new model is one in which energy is integrated at a local level taking advantage of renewable energy sources and reducing overall usage,” said King.